 Luckily, there are some tax deductions for investors in real estate that you can apply to tax Form T776: Statement of Rental Income.

 Can I deduct my mortgage payments from my income?

 The short answer is no. You cannot deduct principal mortgage payments from your income, whether your real estate property is your primary residence or a rental property.
-However, you can deduct mortgage interest payments if that interest comes from money you borrowed to buy or improve your rental property.
+However, you can deduct mortgage interest payments if that interest comes from the money you borrowed to buy or improve your rental property.
 This includes mortgage interest.
-It’s important to note however, that you cannot deduct mortgage interest payments on your primary residence.
+It’s important to note, however, that you cannot deduct mortgage interest payments on your primary residence.